wernert/vscode-get-nix-path/README.md

-# jaztest README
+# get nix path

-This is the README for your extension "jaztest".
-After writing up a brief description, we recommend including the following sections.
+This is the README for your extension "get nix path".

 ## Features

+## Usage

+Right click a folder/file in your workspace and select the option "get nix path" to get a copy of the absolute path in the clipboard "get rel nix path" relative to workspace root

 Describe specific features of your extension including screenshots of your extension in action.
 Image paths are relative to this README file.